In this drug factsheet:DIN (Drug Identification Number)

 How does this medication work?
 What will it do for me?

-Lisinopril belongs to a class of medications called ACE inhibitors.
+Lisinopril belongs to a class of medications called angiotensin converting enzyme (ACE) inhibitors.
 It is used to treat high blood pressure and congestive heart failure.
 It works by relaxing blood vessels and helping the heart to pump blood that carries oxygen to the different parts of the body more efficiently.
 It is also used immediately after a heart attack in order to reduce the risk of having another heart attack.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 People who read this article also read about:

 The recommended adult dose of lisinopril ranges from 2.5 mg to 40 mg daily, depending on the condition being treated.
 It is taken in one daily dose with or without food.

 People who take other medications that lower blood pressure (e.g., diuretics) or people who have kidney disease may need lower doses.
 It may take up to 2 weeks to see the full effects of the medication.

 The dose of lisinopril for children is determined by the child's body weight.
 Children who weight 20 to 50 kilograms should start with 2.5 mg once daily.
 This may be gradually increased to a daily dose of 20 mg.
 Children who weigh more than 50 kilograms should start with 5 mg taken once daily.
 This may be gradually increased to a daily dose of 40 mg.